2024–present Serbian anti-corruption protests: Vidovdan protests

-On 2–3 July, reports indicated that police in riot gear attempted forced entry into the Faculty of Law at the University of Belgrade—detaining approximately 23 students.
+On 2–3 July, reports indicated that police in riot gear attempted to enter the Faculty of Law at the University of Belgrade—detaining approximately 23 students.
 Former rector Branko Kovačević condemned the action as a clear violation of the institution's legally guaranteed autonomy.
 The police, however, denied entering faculty premises, asserting that they respected university autonomy.

-Across several cities—Belgrade, Novi Sad, Niš, and Novi Pazar—police continued to suppress protests.
+Across several cities—Belgrade, Novi Sad, Niš, and Novi Pazar—the police continued to suppress protests.
 On 3 July, at least 79 demonstrators, including university students, were detained during the break-up of roadblocks.
 Human rights groups and the Council of Europe expressed concern over alleged excessive use of force, arbitrary arrests, and numerous injuries sustained by demonstrators.

 In early July, the city of Užice became one of the focal points of the protest movement.
 On 6 July, around 350 citizens broke through a police cordon and sat on the main road linking Požega with Zlatibor.
 Two people were arrested that evening, prompting citizens to gather in front of the local police station.
 The following day, 7 July, a large protest drew participants from Užice and nearby towns such as Požega, Kosjerić and Čačak, who again broke through police and gendarmerie lines to block the highway toward Zlatibor.
 After the occupation of the road, police forces eventually withdrew, though seven more people were later arrested on charges of violent conduct.
-On 13 July, thousands gathered again in Užice under the slogan "Serbia, Užice is calling you", joined by demonstrators from across the country.
-The protest, which was peaceful, included a speech by University of Belgrade rector Đokić, and once again blocked the highway toward Zlatibor.
+On 13 July, thousands from across Serbia gathered in Užice under the slogan "Serbia, Užice is calling you".
+The protest, which was peaceful, included a speech by University of Belgrade rector Đokić, and blocked the highway toward Zlatibor.
 This time, police did not intervene.
 The following day, the Užice court overturned the detention orders, releasing all of those arrested.

 Reports from the Vidovdan-related protests detailed testimonies of protesters who sustained serious injuries during police interventions, such as broken bones and head trauma allegedly caused by gendarmes and plainclothes officers.
 Between 28 June and 14 July, hundreds of arrests and numerous injuries were recorded across several Serbian cities.
 Legal experts criticized the police for disproportionate use of force, failure to properly identify themselves, and violations of arrest procedures.
 Observers also highlighted a broader pattern of impunity for police violence, noting that Serbia had previously been found liable in multiple European Court of Human Rights rulings that resulted in compensation to victims but no criminal accountability for individual officers.